iterorganization/IMAS-Python/docs/source/installing.rst

-.. _`Installing IMASPy`:
+.. _`Installing imas-python`:

-Installing IMASPy
+Installing imas-python
 =================

-IMASPy is a pure Python package.
+imas-python is a pure Python package.
 For full functionality of the package you need an installation of `the IMAS Access Layer <https://imas.iter.org/>`_.
-See :ref:`IMASPy 5 minute introduction` for an overview of functionality which does (not) require the IMAS Access Layer available.
+See :ref:`imas-python 5 minute introduction` for an overview of functionality which does (not) require the IMAS Access Layer available.

-IMASPy modules on the ITER cluster and EuroFusion gateway
+imas-python modules on the ITER cluster and EuroFusion gateway
 ---------------------------------------------------------

 There is a `module` available on the ITER and Eurofusion Gateway clusters, so